Discover Aramoho Suburb: A Scenic and Peaceful Neighborhood in Whanganui

 • Hui: Important meetings and discussions.

-• Educational Workshops: Learning opportunities about Māori culture.
+• Educational Workshops: Opportunities to learn about Māori culture.

 Annual Community Celebrations

-Every year, the Aramoho community comes alive with a vibrant array of annual celebrations that showcase its rich cultural heritage.
+Every year, the broader Whanganui community, including Aramoho, hosts a variety of celebrations that highlight its rich cultural tapestry.

-Regular events like the Rivertraders Market and the popular Christmas Parade further enhance community bonds.
+Regular gatherings like the Rivertraders Market and Christmas Parade further enhance community ties in and around Aramoho.

 Housing and Property Insights